 - The Psychology of Rehabilitation

-A PhD in Kinesiology will give you the chance to conduct research in an area of your choosing.
-You’ll spend much of your time during this four-year program working in practical or laboratory settings, where you’ll advance your scientific understanding of body movement, physical health, and athletic performance, among many other potential subject areas.
+A Ph.D. in kinesiology will give you the chance to conduct research in an area of your choosing.
+You’ll spend much of your time during this four–year program working in practical or laboratory settings, where you’ll advance your scientific understanding of body movement, physical health, and athletic performance.
 You’ll typically work toward the completion of a dissertation on a research subject of your own design.
 This is your opportunity to study and add new insight into any number of related subjects like sports psychology, ergonomics, or rehabilitation, to name just a few.
-Completion of your PhD program will qualify you to work for a private, government or non-profit research group, as well as instruct at the university level on kinesiology, exercise science, or your specific area of concentration.
+Completion of your doctoral kinesiology degree program will qualify you to work for a private, government, or non–profit research group.
+You could also use your kinesiology degree to become a professor, teaching kinesiology, exercise science, or your specific area of concentration at a college or university.

 - Research Methods